 Section 95 support can take the form of subsistence only (i.e. cash only support) if the asylum seeker has somewhere to stay pending their asylum claim.
 Most people require accommodation and subsistence support.
 Section 95 support is only available while asylum applicants are waiting for a final decision on their asylum claim.

-At Bryson Intercultural/Migrant Help, we assist in writing Section 95 support applications (ASF1) and sending them to the Home Office.
-The application is usually completed on the first day the asylum seeker arrives to our office and states a need for support.
+At Bryson Care/Migrant Help, we assist in writing Section 95 support applications (ASF1) and sending them to the Home Office.
+The application is usually completed within a few days of Section 98 support being provided.
 The Home Office usually takes 3-6 weeks to decide on Section 95 support.
 If the application is successful, the applicant will move from Initial Accommodation to Dispersal Accommodation (also called NASS Accommodation).
 People who claim asylum in Northern Ireland are accommodated in Belfast.

-Accommodation is provided by the Home Office under the COMPASS (Commercial and Operational Managers Procuring Asylum Support Services) contract.
-In Northern Ireland NASS Accommodation is provided by the service company, Serco, on behalf of the Home Office, and administered through the Northern Ireland Housing Executive (NIHE), in the private rental sector.
+Accommodation is provided by the Home Office under the AASC (Asylum, Accommodation & Support Services Contract).
+In Northern Ireland NASS Accommodation is provided by the service company, Mears Group, on behalf of the Home Office.

 The level of cash support provided is a fixed rate which is significantly lower than income support levels.
-It is currently £36.95 per week per person (from July 2016 adults and children now receive the same).
+It is currently £39.63 per week per person (from July 2016 adults and children now receive the same).
 New asylum applicants moving on to Section 95 support will receive a prepaid Aspen payment card, which can be used to purchase essential items and collect their weekly allowance.
-It is issued at Bryson Intercultural/Migrant Help.
-We are also the main point of contact should the Aspen card be damaged, lost, stolen or payment issues are identified.
+It is issued by Bryson Care/Migrant Help.

 Some people whose asylum applications have been refused are detained and removed from the country, but others may not be.
 In such cases, they may be eligible for short-term support.